Presidents of the United States

-16.Abraham Lincoln- He did not get President Washington’s memo in his farewell address making him up to this goal in the year 2018 the worst President of the United States.
+16.Abraham Lincoln- He did not get President Washington’s memo in his farewell address making him up to this goal in the year 2020 the worst President of the United States.
 Not only did he not read it, he murdered it by prosecuting the Civil War while also founding the Republican Party.
 Previously mentioned during James Madison’s term at #4, depression at home and war abroad does not compare to war at home.
 The most death and carnage at home during this country’s history was during the Civil War under Abraham Lincoln’s watch and prosecution.
 My token 16th President will always be Confederate President Jefferson Davis who President Carter in 1978 restored citizenship to.
 In consequence of his prosecution of the war, Lincoln received what was coming to him in Ford’s Theatre by John Wilkes Booth becoming the first President to be assassinated.
-Plus the winner of the Civil War ought to receive the slaves, not free them and allow their onslaught and overthrow of the government just as the British intended when they traded them to the United States in the first place.
+Plus the winner of the Civil War ought to receive or deport the slaves, not free them and allow their onslaught and overthrow of the government just as the British intended when they traded them to the United States in the first place.

 17.Andrew Johnson- Perhaps this country's poorest President.
 A remarkable story rising from extreme poverty to President.
 He was the first President to be impeached but was not removed and over 50 years later vindicated by Chief Justice William Howard Taft when he penned the President has the power to remove members of the executive branch without Senate approval facilitating his power as the chief executive of the branch allowing him to best perform his duties.
 Johnson was impeached for dismissing War Secretary Edwin Stanton from his cabinet.
 In his post-Presidency Johnson was the only former President to serve in the Senate under his successor President Grant.
 The two of them did not share a same buggy on Inauguration Day upon transition.
 Very trendy :)